Skip to main content

 Poverty may have direct implications for important, early steps in the development of the brain, saddling children of low-income families with slower rates of growth in two key brain structures, according to researchers from the University of Wisconsin–Madison.

-Posted in 2013, News, Research, YearTagged Infant and Child Development, Poverty, Seth Pollak
+Posted in 2013, Infant and Childhood Development, News, Research, YearTagged Infant and Child Development, Poverty, Seth Pollak

 Hormones may usher abused girls into early adulthood